siserin/blind9/doc/arm/managed-keys.rst

 Validating Resolver
 ~~~~~~~~~~~~~~~~~~~

-To configure a validating resolver to use RFC 5011 to maintain a trust
+To configure a validating resolver to use :rfc:`5011` to maintain a trust
 anchor, configure the trust anchor using a ``dnssec-keys`` statement and
 the ``initial-key`` keyword.
 Information about this can be found in
 :ref:`dnssec-keys`.